ingkebil/development/docs/git/code-review.md

 ## Workflow

-We are on a bi-weekly schedule with 2 pull request responsibles.
-Their job is to review all pull requests that are requested to be merged and put into production.
+The code needs to be reviewed and approved by a code owner.
+They are automatically assigned when you create the pull request.

-The person reviewing the code signs off on the pull request with a "👍" or simliar and then merges the code.
+The person reviewing the code [signs off][sign-off] on the pull request with a "👍" or similar and then merges the code.

 > Hot fixes are excluded from code reviews and can be merged by the author herself.